 Welcome to the University of Texas Skywatchers Report for Monday January 13th through Monday January 20th.

-Public viewing on UT campus telescopes will resume next week.
-Please check back for information on days and times.
+Public viewing on UT Campus telescopes will resume for the Spring 2020 semester in late January.
+Please check back for details on starting dates and times.

 Thank you for calling the University of Texas Skywatchers Report.